Skip to main content

 Temporary Condominium Measures Allow Use of Reserve Funds

-On June 1, 2020, a temporary Order in Council amending certain Regulations under Alberta's Condominium Property Act.
+On June 1, 2020, a temporary Order-in-Council amending certain Regulations under Alberta's Condominium Property Act.

 This temporary amendment to certain provisions of the Act allows condominium corporations to use reserve funds if a state of emergency is declared and when the conditions are met as outlined in the Order: